qrzn23/min/wip/magick/content.md

 *Liber CCVII.*

-*Syllabus.* An enumeration of the Official publications of the A.·.A.·. with a brief description of the contents of each book.
+*Syllabus.* An enumeration of the Official publications of the A∴A∴ with a brief description of the contents of each book.
 Equinox XI (vol. iii part 1), p.
 11.

 This appendix is extracted therefrom.